cblanke2/AftermathBlameAssigner/README.md

 To install Aftermath Blame Assigner on these distros, run the installer script using `wget https://gitlab.com/cblanke2/AftermathBlameAssigner/raw/master/aba_install.sh && sudo bash aba_install.sh` (GitLab) or `wget https://raw.githubusercontent.com/cblanke2/AftermathBlameAssigner/master/aba_install.sh && sudo bash aba_install.sh` (GitHub).
 If _wget_ is not installed, you can use `curl https://gitlab.com/cblanke2/AftermathBlameAssigner/raw/master/aba_install.sh > aba_install.sh && sudo bash aba_install.sh` (GitLab) or `curl https://raw.githubusercontent.com/cblanke2/AftermathBlameAssigner/master/aba_install.sh > aba_install.sh && sudo bash aba_install.sh` (GitHub).
 On any other distro, please follow the manual install instructions below.
 Installation on any other UNIX-like OS, such as \*BSD or macOS will have to be done manually as well, but because of the limited functionality of the script on these OSs, installation is not recommended.

+The _aba_remote.sh_ script can handle installation, reinstallation, uninstallation, and updating of Aftermath Blame Assigner remotely.
+Just run `bash aba_remote.sh [install/reinstall/uninstall/update] <USER>@<SERVER>`.
+It's written with root access over ssh in mind (which is VERY insecure), but as long as your user account has proper privileges, you should run into no issues.

 #### Manual Installlation
 * Ensure all the dependencies for the script are installed
     * **Install these packages** → `git python3 python3-psutil sysstat`